Get up to $200 Back on Select Sets of 4 Tires.

 This really is a two-part question and is mainly dependent upon if your tires are stored on the wheel itself, or if you’ve had them dismounted from the wheel prior to storage.

-How to Store Tires Mounted on Rims/Wheels:
+How to Store Tires with Rims?

 The most ideal way of storing mounted tires is via hooks through the rim itself.
 This keeps the weight off the tire and reduces the risk of the tire resting on a single flex point during its time being stored off the vehicle.